bclemenzi/sans-server-plugin/README.md

 Available Goals
 --------
  * deploy-lambda-gateway
-  * This goal is responsible for configuring your AWS S3 bucket with the following:
-   * Main bucket for hosting your SansServer-based application
+  * Creates our S3 bucker for hosting your SansServer-based application
   * A deployment folder used to store the deployed versions of our Lambda functions.
 The default is set to:  bucket_name/deploy
   * Configures the bucket for Static Website Hosting setting the Index Doc to "index.html" and the Error Doc to "error.html"
   * Creates a bucket policy statement that allows s3:GetObject on "arn:aws:s3:::bucket_name/*"
   * Creates a bucket policy statement that denies s3:GetObject on "arn:aws:s3:::bucket_name/deploy/*"